 A new market was quickly established for diesel-powered tractors.

-Demand was such that Caterpillar began to design diesel engines to fit other tractors within their range, notably the D7700 and D8800.
+Demand was such that Caterpillar began to design diesel engines to fit other tractors within its range, notably the D7700 and D8800.

 The Diesel Sixty also featured in a number of endurance and economy tests to promote Caterpillar’s new form of power.